 Lastly, you should compare every lender you look at to find the best offer available.
 Banks, credit unions, and private lenders will all have their own fees, terms, and interest rates.
 You should never limit yourself to just one option.

 - Completing Your Application

-Once you’ve found the perfect lender for you, you need to fill out an application.
-Your loan application will ask you for information such as:
+Once you have found the perfect lender for you, you need to fill out an application.
+Your application will ask you for information such as:

 - Your Social Security number

 - Proof of employment

 - Proof of income